 Economic development is about building a community's capacity for shared and sustainable improvements in the economic well-being of residents.
-Providing access to good jobs that can support an adequate standard of living for all residents of a region or community; continuous and sustainable improvements in the internal functioning of the economy, where its structural underpinnings are made stronger without sacrificing long-term quality of life; and providing the means and the continuous processes to strengthen the foundation of our communities.
+Providing access to good jobs supports an adequate standard of living for all residents of a region or community.
+Continuous and sustainable improvements in the internal functioning of the economy strengthens its structural underpinnings and provides the means and the continuous processes to strengthen our communities and maintain our quality of life over the long term.